nodejs/wiki-archive/ES6-Module-Detection-in-Node.md

 - Allow meta generators like [projectz](https://github.com/bevry/projectz) to automatically generate README documentation on which editions the package provides

 - Solves the problem of bundlers like rollup, browserify, webpack re-compiling already compiled ES5 or ES2015 editions rather than the latest edition that is supported by that system and compiling down to the desired target

+Cons:

+- EXTREMELY HIGH COMPLEXITY if you don't have a build tool
+- path to exponential explosion due to ease of extending

 Notes: